Our curriculum is currently being reviewed and updated.

 - Teacher planning is responsive to children’s needs, incorporating a range of effective approaches to teaching and learning.

 The National Curriculum provides both the content and the framework for what we teach at Highnam.
 In the Early Years, children experience the seven areas of learning required as part of the Early Years Foundation Stage Curriculum, which is delivered nationally.
-In Key Stage One and Key Stage Two children are taught the core subjects of English, mathematics, science and religious education and the foundation subjects of history, geography, music, art, physical education, design and technology, French and computing.
+In Key Stage One and Key Stage Two children are taught the core subjects of English, mathematics, science and religious education and the foundation subjects of history, geography, music, art, physical education, design and technology, Latin and computing.

 We have structured this so that each subject has a clear list of what must be covered in throughout the school in all year groups (curriculum progression grids) as well as knowledge organisers for learning each term.
 We plan in additional enrichment activities to complement and extend the needs of our pupils and provide breadth, creativity and cultural experience.
 Termly curriculum maps for each year group are shared with parents so that they are aware of what will be taught.